tp00012x/BeerAPI/README.md

 2. It's recommended to create a virtual environment before installing all the requirements from step 3.

     To create environment with anaconda run:
-    - conda create --name myenv
+    - conda create --name BeerAPI

 3. Install requirements:
     - pip install -r requirements.txt